Digital Marketing Resume

 Here’s a good example:

 I am a self-motivated, independent worker who also works well in a team environment.
 Through my years of marketing experience, I have developed the skills required to effectively execute digital marketing strategies that generate positive ROI.
-In my free time, I like staying abreast of marketing trends, emerging technologies in digital marketing, and creating side projects to practice my marketing skills.
+In my free time, I like staying abreast of marketing trends, emerging technologies in digital marketing, and creating side projects to practise my marketing skills.

 Passionate in the field of digital marketing.
 Successfully kicked off an experimental side project with a friend and generated over a hundred leads over the past 6 months.
 I believe my skill sets will be beneficial to the [industry of the company you are applying for].
 Please see the attached digital marketing plan for [website of the company you are applying for].